CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_08_Lab1_Ex01_Connect_Services.md

   ![Picture 1](../Media/mod8arch.png)

-### Task 1: Access the Microsoft Sentinel Workspace
+### Task 1: Create the Microsoft Sentinel Workspace

 In this task, you will access your Microsoft Sentinel workspace.